zzzprojects/learn-orm/tutorials/mvc-with-dapper/basic-crud-functionality.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/crud-5.png">

-Enter the information of an author you want to add and click on the **Create** button and you will see a new author is added to the list.
+Enter the information of an author you want to add and click on the **Create** button, and you will see a new author is added to the list.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/crud-6.png">